wavded/audio2video/readme.md

 ## Requirements

-audio2video requires the command line tool *ffmpeg* - [ffmpeg install page](http://ffmpeg.org/download.html)
+audio2video requires the command line tool *ffmpeg* - [ffmpeg install page](http://ffmpeg.org/download.html).
+It has been tested on 2.x branch.

 ## Installation